0xSero/partisia-docs/docs/node-operations/register-your-node.md

 **NOTE:** You can update your information from the Register Transaction by doing a new registration transaction.

-If something goes wrong you need to first ensure that you have enough gas to send the transaction, see [here](../pbc-fundamentals/byoc.md).

 Then you need to verify that the account key you have in the `config.json` file matches the blockchain address you've used in your KYC/KYB.

-If it still fails then reach out to the community.
+If it still fails then reach out to the [community](../get-support-from-pbc-community.md).

 ## Conditions for inclusion